BenniSchmiedel/Low-dimensional-EBMs/lowEBMs/source/howtouse.rst

     configuration=importer('filename',path='path/to/your/configuration.ini')

 ..
 Note::
-    It is not mandatory to add the argument ``path=``, but since you very likely work in another directory than the installation directory of the project you will have to add the path where your **configuration.ini** is located.
+    It is not necessary to add the argument ``path=``, but since you very likely work in another directory than the installation directory of the project you will have to add the path where your **configuration.ini** is located.

 ``configuration`` is an dictionary which contains all required input parameters.
 To seperate them for a clearer structure you can use::